-Functions are provided in Graphics Ports which apply translation, scaling and rotation to a transform, combine transforms by pre- or post-multiplication, invert a transform, and so on.
+Functions are provided in Graphics Ports which apply translation, scaling and rotation to a transform, combine transforms by pre- or post-multiplication, invert a transform, perform some operations while ignoring an established transform, and so on.

-12.4.2 Drawing functions
+13.5.2 Drawing on screen

-The scan-line conversions of the drawing functions are very much host-dependent.
-In other words, you cannot assume that, for example (draw-point port x y) has exactly the same effect on all machines.
-Some machines might put pixels down and to the right of integer coordinates (x y) while others may center the pixel at (x y).
+Drawing functions such as draw-line and draw-ellipse modify pixels, but you cannot assume that they have exactly the same effect on all platforms.
+Some platforms might put pixels below and to the right of integer coordinates (x y) while others may center the pixel at (x y).